floppywiggler/TheOnionProject/README.md

  It will automatically start scraping for .onion addresses using beautifulsoup, and it will recursively follow these links for more links etc..

  ## sitechecker.py is used to validate onion links.
  Can be used as a standalone script to validate links.
 Takes a file containing URLs as argument.
+Uses regex to extract http***.onion and *.onion strings.

- ** Usage **
+ * Usage *
  ` python3 sitechecker.py test.list`

  The sitechecker will remove duplicates fed to it to avoid clogging up your pipe.